TGOSS1984/winter-mountain-tours-demand-predictor/readme.md

 This satisfies the “rationale to map business requirements to data visualisations and ML tasks” requirement (LO2.1, LO2.2, LO3.2).

+In summary, BR1 is answered by the weekly bookings regression model, and BR2 is answered by the cancellation classification model.
+BR3 is supported by both the EDA plots and model feature importance analysis, while BR4 is satisfied by the deployed Streamlit dashboard that exposes these models to non-technical users

 ---

 ## 3. Project Hypotheses & Validation Plan